holistic-stack/openscad-tree-sitter/packages/openscad-parser/docs/api/range-expression-visitor.md

 The `RangeExpressionVisitor` is a specialized visitor that handles OpenSCAD range expressions like `[0:5]` and `[0:2:10]`.
 It implements a hybrid approach to solve Tree-sitter grammar precedence issues by detecting range patterns within `array_literal` nodes.

+**✨ Integration Status**: **FULLY INTEGRATED** with ExpressionVisitor - Range expressions work seamlessly in all contexts including for loops, list comprehensions, and variable assignments.

 ## Class: RangeExpressionVisitor

 ### Constructor